fadlyhts/nca-app/README.md

 The application will be available at `http://localhost:8501`

-This provides an easy-to-use web interface with:
+**Features:**
-- Drag-and-drop file upload
+- 📝 Manual data entry form for 5 years
-- Automatic EDA generation with visualizations
+- 📊 Automatic EDA generation with visualizations
-- One-click predictions with downloadable results
+- 🔮 5-year forecast with interactive charts
-- Beautiful, responsive UI
+- 📥 Downloadable CSV results
-- Python 3.13 compatible
+- 🎨 Beautiful, responsive UI

 ### Option 2: FastAPI Backend